Gaming in Libraries

 - Attendees will have the tools to create a gaming proposal for their library.

-Teresa Slobuski is the liaison librarian for Design, Elementary Education, Special Education, Secondary Education, and Social Work at San Jose State University.
-She also serves as the librarian for San Jose State’s nascent Learning and Games Education Initiative.
-Slobuski completed her master’s degree in library and information science at Rutgers University in her home state of New Jersey.
-She conducts research on a variety of topics such as the impact of non-text media on information retrieval, children’s literature, informal learning and the development of 21st century skills, and educational technology topics, especially the use of games as educational tools.
+Teresa Slobuski is the Head Librarian of the Vairo Library at Penn State Brandywine.
+In this role, she oversees all operations of the library.
+Slobuski is passionate about access and social justice and actively works to improve both representation and recognition of all in libraries.
+Slobuski completed her master’s degree in library and information science at Rutgers University.
+She has conducted research on a variety of topics such as the impact of non-text media on information retrieval, children’s literature, informal learning and the development of 21st century skills, library space usage, and educational technology topics, especially the use of games.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.